shipyardapp/Shipyard-Documentation/docs/blueprint-library/snowflake/snowflake-authorization.md

 </TabItem>
 </Tabs>

-## Giving Snowflake Database Access to Shipyard User
+## Giving Snowflake Database Access to Platform User
-This guide will walk you through the process required to give database access to a Shipyard account so you can run queries against it.
+This guide will walk you through the process required to give database access to a Platform account so you can run queries against it.

 1. Log into your Snowflake Account.
 2. Open a new worksheet.